sketch7/FluentlyHttpClient/README.md

 fluentHttpClientFactory.CreateBuilder("platform")
     .UseMiddleware<LoggerHttpMiddleware>() // register a middleware (without args) .UseMiddleware<TimerHttpMiddlewareOptions>(new TimerHttpMiddlewareOptions
       {
           WarnThreshold = TimeSpan.Zero
       }) // register a middleware with options (args) .UseTimer(new TimerHttpMiddlewareOptions
       {
           WarnThreshold = TimeSpan.Zero
-        }) // register a middleware using extenion method
+      }) // register a middleware using extension method
 ```
 As a best practice its best to provide an extension method for usage such as `UseTimer`.
 Especially if it has any arguments (options), as it won't be convenient to use.

-#### Response items
+#### Request/Response items
-When using middleware additional data can be added to the response via the `FluentHttpResponse.Items`,
+When using middleware additional data can be added to the request/response via the `.Items` of request/response,
-in order to extend it.
+in order to share state across middleware or to extend response.

 As an example if we look at the timer middleware example its making use of it.